Temples & Shrines: Shokokuji

 - Main Hall completed 1394.

 - Rinzai sect.

 - Just north of the Imperial Palace.

-Shokokuji is the second of the five leading Rinzai Zen temples in Kyoto that were built during the medieval period.
-It once housed a collection of well-known panel paintings, which now can be seen at a museum on the grounds that opened in 1984.
+Shokokuji is the second of the five leading Rinzai Zen temples in Kyoto that were built during the medieval Muromachi Period.
+Shokokuji once housed a collection of well-known panel paintings, which now can be seen at the Jotenkaku Museum on the grounds that opened in 1984.

-Shokokuji is a living temple, without the hordes of tourists that plague other sites, and a tranquil spot close to the subway and river.
+Shokokuji is a living temple, without the hordes of tourists that plague other sites, and a tranquil spot close to the Imadegawa subway station and the Kamo River.

 From Imadegawa Station on the Karasuma subway line, Shokokuji Temple is a 3-5 minute walk.
-From Keihan Demachiyanagi Station, Shokokuji Temple is a 15-minute walk.
-Buses stop at Doshisha-mae.
+From Keihan Demachiyanagi Station, Shokokuji Temple is a 15-minute walk west.
+Buses #4, #102, #203, #17 and #201 stop at Doshisha-mae.